- How to Market Your Mobile App?

 But since there are hundreds upon hundreds of various applications trying to present themselves in the most engaging manner possible — the competition for the top spots is very high.
 Even if your app is actually better than the others in a selected field — it doesn’t mean it will stand out in the search results.
 Quite the contrary is within a probability.

 Hopefully, App Store SEO aka ASO can help.

 How?
 You see — search engines are weird beasts with less reason than a bag of bats locked in a submarine.
 They live by their own rules and you can study them in order to turn the tables into your favor.

 By applying ASO you give yourself an additional advantage in the quest for user’s discovery.
 Simple adjustment of the description and elaborations of the title can work magic for the discovery factor.
 Combined with high volume low competition keywords — it moves your app up the search results ladder straight to the top.

 An icon is the first thing users see of your application.
-In many ways, it is “make it or break it” situation.
+In many ways, it is a “make it or break it” situation.
 You either hook the user, and he goes on to check out the description and the screenshots, or he just moves on through the search results.

 An icon shows what your app represents.
 It is your coat of arms.
-It tells what app is about through common symbolism.
+It tells what the app is about through common symbolism.

 - It should be catchy and easy to remember;